renovate-bot/ghiscoding-_-native-copyfiles/README.md

 ```

 > [!NOTE]
-> Options **must** be provided after the command directories as a suffix (the original project had them as prefix)
+> Options **must** be provided after the command directories as suffix (the original project had them as prefix)

 copy some files, give it a bunch of arguments, (which can include globs), the last one
 is the out directory (which it will create if necessary).
-Note: on windows globs must be **double quoted**, everybody else can quote however they please.
+Note: on Windows globs must be **double quoted**, everybody else can quote however they please.

 ```bash
 copyfiles foo foobar foo/bar/*.js out